JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

   - administration
   - auth-server
   - cryptography
-  - key-generation
+  - key generation
-  - key-rotation
+  - key rotation
 ---

-# Regenerate Jans Auth cryptographic keys
+# Regenerating the cryptographic keys

-This procedure regenerates the Jans Auth signing and encryption keys on a package-based Janssen Server installation and keeps the following three locations synchronized:
+Janssen server uses cryptographic keys for signing and encryption.
+This document describes the steps that help you regenerate and keep key related information in synch.

+The key related information and artifacts need to be in synchronization with each other at following places:

-1. The PKCS#12 keystore containing the private keys.
+1. The PKCS#12 keystore containing the private keys
-2. The public JWKS file on the filesystem.
+2. The public JWKS file on the filesystem
-3. The `jansConfWebKeys` value in persistence.
+3. The `jansConfWebKeys` value in persistence

 !!! danger
     Replacing only the PKCS#12 file, or only `jansConfWebKeys`, breaks key resolution.
-Jans Auth may then fail to sign tokens and can report errors such as:
+Janssen server may fail to sign tokens and can report errors such as:

     ```text
     Failed to find private key by kid
     check whether web keys JSON in persistence corresponds to keystore file
     ```

-    Generate the keystore and JWKS as one pair, validate them, and update the filesystem and persistence in the same maintenance window.
+    Also, it is highly recommended to generate the keystore and JWKS as one pair, validate them, and update the filesystem and persistence in the same maintenance window.

 ## Scope

-The commands below apply to a Linux package installation with:
+Steps described in this document, assumes the following specifics about the installation.
+Specifics may
+differ for your installed instance.
+Please update and run the commands as needed by your environment:

+- Janssen server installed on Ubuntu platform
 - Jans Auth installed under `/opt/jans`
 - the active keystore at `/etc/certs/jans-auth-keys.pkcs12`
 - PostgreSQL persistence